CRGuarda/promarketing-stepper-app/README.md

 pnpm dev
 ```

 If you want check my repo, you will need start on `src/app/page.tsx`.

-The `layout.tsx` only have the next/font import for Poppins font and the metadata for Title and Description of the page.
+The `layout.tsx` only have the necessary config for FA CSS on SSR and `next/font` import for Poppins font and the metadata for Title and Description of the page.

 ## Learn More

 By default are 5 Steps and the initialStep is 0 (first step).
 You can change this on `page.tsx`.

-This (**basic**) project is builded with React components (I didn't use third-party libraries for the logic of the Stepper).
+This (**basic**) project is builded with React components [I didn't use third-party libraries for the logic of the Stepper, except for Font Awesome (FA) React Library].

-I purposely didn't use FontAwesome as the SVG is needed in detail to be able to try to give the steps dynamic transitions.
+The Stepper Component have a SucceededIcon prop for a custom Succeeded Icon, by default have a `fa-check` icon.

+The Step component can have a number, string, FA Icon Component or null children.

+If you are using custom styles on your FA Icon children on the Step Component, the color of the icon is not going to change On Active.
+This feature is not completed yet.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.